kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 # Relative Risk (RR) vs. Odds Ratio (OR)

-- The OR will approximate the RR when the prevalence of disease/outcome is low (i.e. <10%)
-  - If > 10%, then ORs that are less than 1.0 underestimate the RR, and ORs that are greater than 1.0 overestimate the RR (OR will be more extreme than RR).
+- The OR will approximate the RR when the prevalence of disease/outcome is low (i.e. <10%).
+If > 10%, then ORs that are less than 1.0 underestimate the RR, and ORs that are greater than 1.0 overestimate the RR (OR will be more extreme than RR).
-- Unlike RR, OR is symmetrical, and therefore the OR of event = 1 / (OR of non-event)
+- OR is symmetrical, such that the OR of event = 1 / (OR of non-event).
+RR is not symmetrical.
-- RR can be calculated from randomized controlled trials, cohort studies, case-cohort studies, or nested case-control studies.
-RR cannot be calculated from traditional case-control trials.
-- Calculation of risk requires the use of "people at risk" as the denominator.
+- RR can (and should be) calculated from randomized controlled trials, cohort studies, case-cohort studies, or nested case-control studies.
+RR cannot be calculated from traditional case-control trials, for which ORs should be calculated.
+The reason is related to how risk and odds are defined; calculation of risk requires the use of "people at risk" as the denominator.
 In retrospective (traditional case-control) studies, the total number of exposed people is not available, therefore RR cannot be calculated and OR must be used.
-  - Case-control studies are not based on the population, the researcher chooses how many controls to include in the study and this will impact RR but not OR (see example below)
+Case-control studies are not based on the population, the researcher chooses how many controls to include in the study and this will impact RR but not OR (see example below).

 Example: Impact of doubling the control group on the OR and RR.